ibm-cloud-docs/cloud-pak-data/getting-started.md

 1. Confirm that you have read and agree to the license agreements.
 1. Click **Install**.

+The {{site.data.keyword.cpd_full}} automated installation makes the following changes to ensure that services can be installed successfully:
+ *  Sets kernel parameters.
+ *  Enables `noroot squash` on worker nodes for Network File System (NFS).
+ *  Increases the image registry storage size to hold the docker images.

 ## Step 7.
 Launch your instance of {{site.data.keyword.cpd_full_notm}}
 {: #launch-cloud-pak-for-data]